R-M-Lee/entmoot/docs/installation.rst

     brew install libomp

-In addition, you need to install **one of the following** Python packages.
+In addition, you need to install at least **one of the following** Python packages.

 * gurobipy >= 10.0.0
 * pyomo >= 6.4.4

 The package gurobipy belongs to the commercial solver `Gurobi <https://www.gurobi.com/>`__ whereas pyomo refers to the open source framework `Pyomo <http://www.pyomo.org/>`__ which supports several commercial and noncommercial solvers.
+Both Pyomo and gurobipy are available on `PyPI <https://pypi.org/>`

 Gurobi or Pyomo?